 In Germany, a governmental regulatory agency known as German Commission E has approved clove for use as a topical antiseptic and anesthetic.
 However, research on clove's health benefits is generally limited.
 Here's a look at several findings from the available scientific studies:

-1) Clove and Dental Pain
+1) Dental Pain

 In a 2006 study of 73 adults, researchers found that clove-based gel was comparable to benzocaine (a local anesthetic) in its ability to ease pain resulting from injections in the mouth.

-2) Clove and Food Poisoning
+2) Food Poisoning

 In lab tests published in 2009, scientists found that clove bud oil (as well as essential oils of cinnamon and allspice) may help protect against food poisoning.
 After adding clove oil to an edible apple puree, the scientists observed that clove bud oil helped suppress the growth of listeria (a type of bacteria known to cause foodborne illness).